WinawerLab/spatial-calibration/README.md

 files, as well as the MTF that results from different ways of measuring the contrast, preprocessing the RAW images, and photos taken at different times.

+If you use `snakemake` as described in the [Use section](#use), the data will be downloaded and arranged onto the path as necessary for the rest of the analysis.

 # Use

 If you have set up the environment, as described [above](#requirements), and will